Approach & Outputs

 We exploit new data types and new types of experiments and studies by developing the computational techniques needed to turn raw data into biology.

-- Multi-scale biology in space and time: bringing together different data types and resolutions to find low-dimensional explanations (factors, gradients, clusters, trees and networks) of high-dimensional data, using statistical models, first-principles based theory and machine learning.
+- Multi-scale biology in space and time: bringing together different data types and resolutions to find low-dimensional explanations (factors, gradients, regions, graphs and networks) of high-dimensional data, using statistical models, first-principles based theory and machine learning.

-- Use spatial omics in immunooncology to find and improve treatment options for patients.
+- Spatial omics in immunooncology to find and improve treatment options for patients.

-- Multidimensional phenotyping of genetic and drug-based perturbation assays to map context-dependent gene-gene and gene-drug interaction networks.
+- Multidimensional phenotypes from genetic and drug-based perturbation assays to map context-dependent gene-gene and gene-drug interaction networks.

 - Many powerful mathematical and computational ideas exist but are difficult to access.
 We aim to translate them into practical methods and software that make a real difference to biomedical researchers.
 We sometimes term this approach translational statistics.